Building with earth, straw, wood and manure

 Introduction to Woodworking

 We offer three weekends (two full days) to learn the basics of woodworking.
-Together we will build benches with solidwood using various techniques and hand tools.
+Together we will build simple furniture with solidwood using various techniques and hand tools.
 There will be theoretical information provided too.

 › 4 – 6 May / 11 – 13 May / 18 – 20 May